 Your customers and prospects are interested in themselves or their own businesses.
 To get their attention, your brochure definitively needs to focus on the benefits they will enjoy by making a purchase from you.
 To achieve this use bullet points to focus on the key features of your product or service.
 Nowadays people are pressed for time and have many ads trying to catch their attention.
 Consequently, they tend to skim quickly through the copy.
 Feature-rich bullet points will help keep them focused on what you offer and lead them towards the action you want them to take next.
 Basically, remember to always put readers first and keep the end purpose in mind.

 And last but not least, make it easy to respond.
-Be sure your business name, phone number and website url are easily found in the brochure.
-Add your social media business page and QR codes that takes people to your product page.
+Be sure your business name, phone number, and website URL are easily found in the brochure.
+Add your social media business page and QR codes that take people to your product page.

 Design for the customer, not for yourself